StanJulia/Stan.jl/README.md

 ```
 stanmodel2 = Stanmodel(Sample(adapt=Adapt(delta=0.9)), name="bernoulli2", nchains=6)
 ```
 An example of updating default model values when creating a model.
-The format is slightly different from CmdStan, but the parameters are as described in the CmdStan Interface User's Guide (v2.5.0, October 20th 2014).
+The format is slightly different from CmdStan, but the parameters are as described in the CmdStan Interface User's Guide.
 This is also the case for the Stanmodel() optional arguments random, init and output (refresh only).

 Now stanmodel2 will look like:
 ```
 stanmodel2
 ````
 After the Stanmodel object has been created fields can be updated, e.g.
 ```
 stanmodel2.method.adapt.delta=0.85
 ```